-Alicia Seiger is the Deputy Director of the Stanford Steyer-Taylor Center for Energy Policy & Finance.
-She is responsible for managing the center’s strategic development and operations.
-She also leads the center’s work to identify opportunities for non-traditional investors to fill financing gaps in the new energy economy.
+As Deputy Director of the Stanford Steyer-Taylor Center for Energy Policy & Finance, Alicia manages the center’s research, programming, operations, and market engagement.
+Alicia also leads the center’s work to identify opportunities for philanthropic and long-term investors to fill financing gaps to scale up clean energy.

-She holds a MBA from the Stanford Graduate School of Business, where she also worked as a Case Writer for the Center for Entrepreneurial Studies, and a BA in Environmental Policy and Cultural Anthropology from Duke University.
-Alicia lives in Menlo Park with her husband and two daughters.
+Alicia is a member of Ceres President’s Council, and serves as an advisor to PRIME – Program Related Investment Makers: Energy and the Los Angeles Business Council Institute.
+She holds a MBA from the Stanford Graduate School of Business, where she also served as a case writer for the Center for Entrepreneurial Studies, and a BA in Environmental Policy and Cultural Anthropology from Duke University.
+A native of Silicon Valley, Alicia lives in Menlo Park with her husband and two daughters.